crankyspock/rpi-pid-chamber/README.md

 ![TEC removed](https://user-images.githubusercontent.com/56422704/194804921-0a060da6-35e5-4ee5-8ac9-2b843284c57d.jpeg)
 Create a rebate for an acrylic support block for the TEC to rest on.
 ![TEC & acrylic support with rebate](https://user-images.githubusercontent.com/56422704/194804900-5d3eb920-801b-4638-a170-3f665d075c4b.jpeg)
-The acrylic support must have a rectangular opening the same size as that in the XPS foam top.
-Inside the chamber on the top side, cut out two relief channels to allow better airflow out of the small heatsink.
+The acrylic support must have a rectangular opening that is snug with the small heatsink.
+Inside the chamber on the top side, cut out two relief channels to allow better airflow out of the small heatsink, or the small heatsink will be embedded in the XPS foam.
+Since air can only exit the small heatsink in two directions, you only need two channels.
 ![Inside the chamber showing the relief channels to help with airlow](https://user-images.githubusercontent.com/56422704/194804819-1ee78754-e6e5-417e-b73c-372662cad7ab.jpeg)
 Glue all the components together with Original Gorilla glue and prime the chamber with two coats of Mod Podge to protect the chamber.
 Assemble the chamber with the TEC and the acrylic support plate.